Medically reviewed by Drugs.com. Last updated on Apr 24, 2022.

 - Liver disease or

-A nurse or other trained health professional will give you rifampin in a hospital. rifampin is given through a needle placed in one of your veins.
+A nurse or other trained health professional will give you rifampin in a medical facility.
+It is given through a needle placed into one of your veins.

 Your doctor will only give you a few doses of rifampin until your condition improves, and then you will be switched to an oral medicine that works the same way.
 If you have any concerns about this, talk to your doctor.

-It is very important that your doctor check the progress of you or your child while you receive rifampin.
-This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.
-Blood tests may be needed to check for unwanted effects.
+It is very important that your doctor check your or your child's progress while you are receiving rifampin.
+Blood and urine tests may be needed to check for unwanted effects.

-You should not use rifampin if you or your child are also receiving atazanavir, darunavir, fosamprenavir, ritonavir, saquinavir, tipranavir, Aptivus®, Fortovase®, Invirase®, Lexiva®, Norvir®, Prezista®, or Reyataz®.
-These medicines are used to treat human immunodeficiency virus (HIV) infections.
+You should not receive rifampin if you or your child are also using certain medicines to treat HIV infection (eg, atazanavir, darunavir, fosamprenavir, ritonavir, saquinavir, tipranavir, Aptivus®, Fortovase®, Invirase®, Lexiva®, Norvir®, Prezista®, or Reyataz®).

-rifampin may cause severe tenderness and pain at the place where the injection was given.
-Contact your doctor right away if you or your child notice any of these side effects at the injection site: bleeding, blistering, burning, coldness, discoloration of the skin, feeling of pressure, hives, infection, inflammation, itching, lumps, numbness, pain, rash, redness, scarring, soreness, stinging, swelling, tenderness, tingling, ulceration, or warmth.
+Rifampin may cause severe tenderness and pain at the place where the injection was given.
+Contact your doctor right away if you or your child notice any bleeding, blistering, burning, coldness, discoloration of the skin, feeling of pressure, hives, infection, inflammation, itching, lumps, numbness, pain, rash, redness, scarring, soreness, stinging, swelling, tenderness, tingling, ulceration, or warmth at the injection site.

-Rifampin will cause urine, stool, saliva, sputum, sweat, and tears to turn a reddish-orange to reddish-brown color.
-This is to be expected while you are using rifampin, and everything will return to normal once you stop using it.
-This effect may cause soft contact lenses to become permanently discolored, so it is best not to wear soft contact lenses while you are using rifampin.
-If you or your child have any questions about this, check with your doctor.
+Rifampin will cause urine, saliva, sputum, sweat, teeth, and tears to turn a reddish-orange to reddish-brown color.
+This is to be expected while you are receiving rifampin.
+This effect may cause soft contact lenses to become permanently discolored.
+Standard cleaning solutions may not take out all the discoloration.
+Therefore, it is best not to wear soft contact lenses while taking rifampin.
+Hard contact lenses are not discolored by rifampin.
+This condition will return to normal once you stop receiving rifampin.
+If you have any questions about this, check with your doctor.

 Before you have any medical tests, tell the doctor in charge that you or your child are receiving rifampin.
 The results of some tests may be affected by rifampin.